 Did you know that the island of Rousay is considered the “Egypt of the North” due to more than 150 archaeological sites, including a 5,000 year old chamber grave?

 In fact, the historic settlements of Skara Brae on the Mainland are older than the pyramids.
 Together with the impressive Ring of Brodgar, the Stones of Stenness and the Maeshowe Chambered Cairn, it is the UNESCO World Heritage Site “Heart of Neolithic Orkney”.

-Visit the distillery Scapa en Highland Park.
-After lunch, the islands go to Gill, s Bay, between the islands.
+Today we will visit two distilleries: Scapa en Highland Park.
+After lunch, we sail around the islands and go to Gills Bay, our final destination.

-Unfortunately, our whiskey trip to Scotland ends after an eventful week.
-After a good breakfast, it’s time to say goodbye to the Flying Dutchman and your crew.
+Unfortunately, our Whiskey & Sail Orkney islands trip to Scotland ends after an eventful week.
+After a good breakfast, it’s time to say goodbye.